 Algebra 2

-Gaining a deeper insight and developing a greater appreciation for mathematical models is the goal of this college preparatory course.
-Students will develop and practice higher level abstract thinking and […]
+Algebra 2 builds on the foundation of Algebra 1 and provides students deeper insight into and a greater appreciation for mathematical models.
+Students develop and practice higher-level abstract thinking and […]

 Section: Math | School: School of Rhetoric